Table of Content

-To start playing in golf tournaments, you have to know if you will qualify.
+To start playing in golf tournaments, you have to know if you meet the required qualifying standard.
 In this aspect, you have nothing to worry about because as long as you know how to play even the basics of the game, you are off to a good start.
 With the golf tournaments (locals and amateurs at that) typically categorized by age, handicap and gender, everyone is included.

 Initially, look for golf tournaments in your area.
 Go to golf shops, ask Google, and even pay golf courses near you a visit.
 You will find golf competitions that you will be interested in.
 Don’t show up empty-handed, though.
 Make sure that you are prepared physically and mentally.